CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "symbol": "[",                   // The item symbol as it appears on the map.
 Must be a Unicode string exactly 1 console cell width.
 "looks_like": "rag",              // hint to tilesets if this item has no tile, use the looks_like tile "description": "Socks.
-Put 'em on your feet.", // Description of the item "ascii_picture": "ascii_socks", // Id of the asci_art used for this item "phase": "solid",                            // (Optional, default = "solid") What phase it is "weight": "350 g",                           // Weight, weight in grams, mg and kg can be used - "50 mg", "5 g" or "5 kg".
+Put 'em on your feet.", // Description of the item "snippet_category": "snippet_category",        // Can be used instead of description, if author want to have multiple ways to describe an item.
+See #Snippets
+"ascii_picture": "ascii_socks", // Id of the asci_art used for this item
+"phase": "solid",                            // (Optional, default = "solid") What phase it is "weight": "350 g",                           // Weight, weight in grams, mg and kg can be used - "50 mg", "5 g" or "5 kg".
 For stackable items (ammo, comestibles) this is the weight per charge.